Trying to work out where to stay on Jeju Island in South Korea? Here are the top areas and hotels for you to check out when you’re planning your trip…

 If you don’t know where to stay on Jeju Island where you can meet locals and other travellers – how about Gudeok Guesthouse?
 This family-owned accommodation is one of the most affordable and top-rated hotels in Seogwipo City.

-A small business but has everything you need from a private room to laundry services.
-The common area, which is designed with tropical plants and colourful art on the walls, is a spot where you can meet other tourists to share a taxi or find someone to explore the island with.
+It’s a small business but has everything you need from a private room to laundry services.
+The common area, which is designed with tropical plants and colourful art on the walls, offers a great space to meet other tourists to share a taxi or find someone to explore the island with.

 Book the Gudeok Guesthouse on Booking.com

-This area is on the east part of the island home to the sought-after Seongsan Sunrise Peak.
-From here, you can even visit the quiet area of Udo Island which can only be accessed through a ferry.
+This area is on the east part of the island home to the sought-after Seongsan Sunrise Peak (aka Seongsan Ilchulbong).
+From here, you can also visit the quiet area of Udo Island which can only be accessed through a ferry.
 On the island, you can explore Black Sand Beach and Seobinbaeksa Beach.

-This is one of the best places to stay on Jeju Island to get away from the big crowd and have a little serenity and quietness while still having everything you need.
+This is one of the best places to stay on Jeju Island to get away from the crowds, and have a little serenity and quietness while still having everything you need.
+Let’s take a look at the Jeju Island hotels on offer here.

 You can be away from the big number of tourists and still enjoy comfort in a commercial and modernistic hotel.
 Only half a mile (900 m) from Seongsan Sunrise Peak, you don’t have to hurry to get out of the cosy bed to hike the trail.